 RIBA: CEPD : PHPP Expert

-Jeremy is a chartered architect with 18 years post qualification experience, in a wide variety of project types, through all project stages from inception to completion.
+Jeremy is a chartered architect with over 20 years post qualification experience, in a wide variety of project types, through all project stages from inception to completion.

 Jeremy founded Poulter Architects in 2010 and has delivered numerous small scale residential and commercial projects.